Updated: Nov 5

 If you found this post helpful, subscribe to our blog, here, for more helpful bird tips!

-Want to know our favorite ID guides?
+Want to see more of our favorite ID guides?
 Here are a few of our recommendations for beginners, from Amazon:

 New birders will definitely appreciate the ease of use with The Sibley Guide to Birds.
 Start there, and work your way to easy bird identification!
 If you want to read all our recommendations on field guides, check out this post!